-- Type of tire tread pattern: LT tires often feature more open tread and deeper grooves blocks than passenger tires, bringing more aggressive tread pattern.
+- Type of tire tread pattern: LT tires often feature more open tread and deeper groove blocks than passenger tires, bringing a more aggressive tread pattern.
 As a result, they can offer improved traction in muddy or gravelly off-road environments.

 - Sidewall strength: LT tires’ strengthened sidewalls provide greater protection against dents and impact damage than passenger tires.
 Thus, they are more suitable for use on rocky terrain or in industrial settings.

 - The comfort of the ride: Passenger tires are usually made to ensure a smoother ride, but LT tires may have a rougher ride due to their heavier structure and more stiff sidewalls.

 Frequently Asked Questions